taktik/ozone-components/README.md

 ## Get started

-This project contains a set of npm library that can be installed individually.
+This project contains a set of npm libraries that can be installed individually.
-There are aimed to be builded with webpack.
+They are aimed to be built with webpack.
 See the [demo project](demo.html) for webpack configuration example.

 ## usage

-Install package from npmjs.com with `npm` or `yarn`.
+Install package from npmjs.com with `yarn`.

 All the components are generated in ES6 and esnext modules. **Your project should support ES6/esnext.**